rbCAS/CASino/README.md

 ### 6. Configure a cronjob

 Configure a cronjob to do a `rake casino_core:cleanup:all > /dev/null` every 5 minutes.
+This is not essential in a development environment.

+### 7. Customize it!

+Learn how to customize your CASino installation: [Customization](https://github.com/pencil/CASino/wiki/Customization)

+### 8. Ship it!

+To start the server in a development environment, run:

+    bundle exec rails s

 ## Contributing to CASino